randylubin/story-synth-docs/src/guide/options.md

 ### Modals

 Modals are pop-ups or overlays on the screen.
 You may want to use these as a quick reference for the instructions, setting, or characters.
+Modals are available in every format.

 The links to the modals will appear in the dropdown menu.
 You can have one or two modals and you can change the lable of the link.
-You can use HTML and CSS within the modal text.
+You can use [Markdown](https://www.markdownguide.org/basic-syntax/), HTML and CSS within the modal text.

 | First Column | Extension Name | Example Customization              |
 | ------------ | -------------- | ---------------------------------- |